 When it comes to dog fur, it doesn’t matter whether they have straight or short hair because this clipper has 2-speed levels and the ultra-sharp stainless steel and ceramic blades are going to groom its fur and create a flawless result!

 Everything that you need when it comes to maintaining your dog’s fur is packed in the Pet Union dog grooming kit.
 If you’re looking for complete and premium clippers for a cheap price, then this is perfect for you!

 The Pet Union kit includes a fine clipper, multiple guards, nail trimmers, scissors, and more.
 The low vibration and low noise clipper design will prevent any discomfort to your dogs and will ensure a stress-free grooming experience.
 It’s rechargeable and cordless so it’s hassle-free to use, its precision-cut titanium blades are adjustable, safe, and sharp.

 Pet Union ensures that there will be no uncomfortable pulling at your pet’s hair.
 Just a safe and comfortable grooming experience!

 How to Choose the Right Dog Clippers for Poodle and Toy Poodles

 Before we dive into our list of the best poodle and toy poodle dog clippers, let’s first discuss what makes a great dog clipper in the first place.

 A lot of newbie dog groomers are confused with what versatility really means when it comes to a dog clipper.
 You see, there are different sizes of blades in dog clippers.
-Each size cuts hair of different lengths and adequate for either large or small dog breeds.
+Each size cuts different hair lengths and is adequate for either large or small dog breeds.

 Now, if you like to leave some parts of your poodle’s fur a bit more fluffy, then you’ll need to use a different blade for those parts.
 So for that, you need a clipper that either comes with different blades or at least allows you to buy and use different ones.